Ms Emily Johnston

 Research summary

-My PhD thesis, titled "Creating a Framework for Community Engagement in Scottish Commercial Archaeology", explores the ways in which communities are engaged with archaeological investigations.
+My PhD thesis, titled "Examining Community Engagement in Scottish Developer-led Archaeology", explores the ways in which communities are engaged with archaeological investigations.
+This research examines the current state of community engagement in Scotland, considering the values generated for the different stakeholders, and looks towards future methods of implementation.

 Current research interests

 I am interested in studying the ways in which people interact with archaeology, understanding learning motivations and active and passive forms of engagement.
-My research also takes into consideration public benefit, and the values of archaeology.
+My research takes into consideration public benefit, and explores the values of archaeology to different stakeholders.

 Past research interests